sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 TODO: OSS Framework has identified current state as (see Framework for more details) Mainly OSS is in use already but before Framework wasn't clear on how to maintain best practices.
 Framework approved but not implemented.

+Notes:

+I think having a baseline profile of what we have at ESDC for OSS would be useful here.
+I'm sure APM and the DLM has this info.
+We can position it in such a way that we currently use OSS for critical systems and we have learned that it not only works but we have an opportunity to grow the footprint.

+The OSS Framework didn't go deep enough IMHO, will need to: mention legal barriers (not understanding OSS licencing) mention procurement barriers (no sufficient awareness that software delivery, integration, and support can be separated) adding ESDC's contributions (e.g. WET).
+The CDO must also be doing lots on that front that warrants to be highlighted

+- 2007 - The first GC position on OSS
+- 2014 - WET-BOEW
+- 2015 - SSC Functionnal direction software strategy
+- 2016 - PCH Elements of a technical interoperability framework
+- 2018 - Open First Whitepaper
+- 2019 - Policy and Directive on Service and Digital

+Agora, ..

 ### The right balance

 This strategy comes with an action plan that details how ESDC will encourage and leverage open standards and OSS development practices to co-create, share and reuse across the organisation.